arman-ali-dev/learnJava/Interview Question-And-Answers/question-and-answer.md

 Its main principle is "Write Once, Run Anywhere."

 ## 6. What is the difference between JVM, JRE, and JDK?
 JVM (Java Virtual Machine) → Runs Java programs by converting bytecode into machine code.
-It is platform-dependent.
+It is platform-dependent.</br>
-JRE (Java Runtime Environment) → Provides everything needed to run Java programs, including JVM + libraries.
+JRE (Java Runtime Environment) → Provides everything needed to run Java programs, including JVM + libraries.</br>
-JDK (Java Development Kit) → Contains JRE + development tools (compiler, debugger, etc.) to write and compile Java programs.
+JDK (Java Development Kit) → Contains JRE + development tools (compiler, debugger, etc.) to write and compile Java programs.</br>

 <b>👉 JDK is for developers, JRE is for running Java apps, and JVM is the core engine that executes Java code.</b>